Lueji-ai/Lueji-ai/README.md

 ---

 ## Fun Fact
-I enjoy exploring AI applications for real-world problems and continuously look for innovative ways to integrate technology into everyday workflows.
+I enjoy exploring how AI can be applied to meaningful real-world challenges—from predicting health outcomes with machine learning to re-identifying pets with deep learning.
+My projects often blend technical rigor with practical applications, reflecting my belief that:

 *"Data is the new oil, but insights are the refinery."*